Name-IT-Right/vsc-extension/README.md

 Visual Studio Code Extenstion to validate AWS Resource names in CloudFormation templates.

-<video src="screen_capture.mp4" controls style="max-height:50vh"></video>
+<video src="https://d2v7vha21bdhr0.cloudfront.net/extension-wide.mp4" controls style="max-height:60vh;" ></video>

 ## Features

 ### Errors
 Get warned before deploying the template about the properties breaking AWS naming rules thanks to our curated, open-source registry.
-We check for **multiple rules** and provide **human-readable** errors.
+We support **multiple rules** per property and provide **human-readable** errors.

 ### Warnings
 Get insights about possible incompatibility between services when using certain names, without having to go through the documentation every time.

 ### CloudFormation Schema Registry
-To ensure completeness, we leverage naming rules from CloudFormation resource provider schemas if Name IT Right does not have information about the resource.
+To ensure completeness, we leverage naming rules from CloudFormation resource provider schemas if Name IT Right does not (yet) have information about the resource.

 ## Requirements and current limitations
 - Only JSON format of CloudFormation templates is supported.